videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme.md

 :heavy_check_mark: Update a conditional access policy  <br />
 :heavy_check_mark: Delete a conditional access policy  <br />

+### The contents of this repository are unsupported and may or not be current.
+Replies to questions about unsupported material have the lowest priority.

+# Why unsupported?
+Unsupported samples and documentation are provided for our fans and partners for training, and feedback only.

 # Step 1: Authenticate with the right roles